MicahElliott/dunnit/docs/kickoff-review-design.md

 ## The 5 units

 Day, Week, Month, Quarter, Year.
-Quarters are traditional calendar quarters (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec); years are Jan 1 - Dec 31 (no fiscal-year config, at least for now).
+Quarters are traditional calendar quarters remain traditional calendar quarters (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec); years use the configurable 12-month fiscal-year boundaries in Settings and are labeled by their ending calendar year, such as FY2026.

 ## Two kinds of thing, not "Start vs End"